Herefoss: History

 Herefoss was historically the seat of public officials in this region.
 The fogd (bailiff) resided here from 1680 to 1820, and the sorenskriver (district judge) also lived here from 1724 to 1852.
 Herefoss was established as a prestegjeld in 1875.
 Herefoss Church was consecrated by Bishop Jacob von der Lippe in 1865.

+Herefoss used to have a train station along the Sørlandsbanen railway line.
+The station was opened on 22 June 1938, but the use was discontinued in 1989.
+The station building is still standing.
+The village was the administrative centre of the old Herefoss Municipality which existed from 1838 until 1967 when it was merged into Birkenes Municipality.